adamweinberg/geoapproximatr/README.md

 ![logo](https://user-images.githubusercontent.com/54007795/128434212-9c7b35db-1308-414c-b8ad-05443825846e.png)

+GeoApproximatr is deployed at [https://geoapproximatr.netlify.app/](https://geoapproximatr.netlify.app/).
+Try it out for yourself!

 GeoApproximatr is a clone of the game [Geoguessr](http://geoguessr.com), where a player is given a random Google Streetview location and they must guess where the location is on a map.
 Points are awarded based on how close the player's guess is to the actual location.